Sainty717/Mycelium/README.md

  - Replace the Nginx conf with nginx-https.conf
  - Replace The docker-compose.yaml with docker-compose-https.yaml
  - Edit the nginx-https.conf with your Domain Name
- - Add certificate.pem and privatekey.pem to the Mycelium Directory
+ - Add certificate.pem and privatekey.pem to the Mycelium Directory (If your new to this process you need a domain name, exposed port to the server and a certificate.
+I personally reccommend Certbot for certificates and cheapname.com for a domain name register)
  - ```
    docker compose up -d
    ```